Chapter 3 – Relationship to Clients – annotated

 Independent legal advice

-3.4-27 In rules 3.4-27 to 3.4-43, when a client is required or advised to obtain independent legal advice concerning a matter, that advice may only be obtained by retaining a lawyer who has no conflicting interest in the matter.
+3.4-27 In Code rules 3.4-27 to 3.4-43, when a client is required or advised to obtain independent legal advice concerning a matter, that advice may only be obtained by retaining a lawyer who has no conflict of interest in the matter.

 3.4-27.1 A lawyer giving independent legal advice under this section must: